 5.11.5.
 William D. Ford Federal Direct Stafford (Subsidized and Unsubsidized) Loans

 William D. Ford Federal Direct Stafford (Subsidized and Unsubsidized) Loans are long-term loans available through the U.S. Department of Education.
 Completion of the FAFSA and at least half-time attendance is required.
-The federal government pays all interest accruing on Subsidized Stafford Loans as long as the student remains enrolled at least half-time.
+The federal government pays all interest accruing on Subsidized Stafford Loans as long as the student remains enrolled at least half-time and does not exceed 150% of the length of the academic program attempted.
 Students are responsible for paying accruing interest on any Unsubsidized Stafford Loan.
 Federal regulations allow dependent students to borrow the following total maximum amounts: $5,500 per academic year for freshmen ($3,500 subsidized and $2,000 unsubsidized); $6,500 per academic year for sophomores ($4,500 subsidized and $2,000 unsubsidized) and up to $7,500 per academic year for juniors and seniors ($5,500 subsidized and $2,000 unsubsidized).
 Undergraduate students who are classified as independent by the FAFSA may be eligible to borrow additional amounts.
 Students may borrow up to $23,000 in cumulative Subsidized Stafford Loans toward undergraduate study.
 Combining both subsidized and unsubsidized, dependent students may borrow up to a total of $31,000 in Stafford Loans for undergraduate study, while independent students may borrow up to a total of $57,500.
 All first-time borrowers must complete a Master Promissory Note (MPN) and entrance counseling online at www.studentloans.gov.
 Information regarding repayment terms, deferment and cancellation options are available in the enrollment services area or online at www.studentloans.gov.